RodgerOliver/ethical-hacking/README.md

 ## Information Gathering

 After authenticating to a network you gather information about it.
-Discover which clients are connected, wich ports are opened and what are the services running on that port.
+Discover which clients are connected, which ports are opened and what are the services running on that port.

 ### Using Netdiscover